Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central get assets -q "name=='i*' or name=='a*';tags=in=(test,prod)"
 ```

-The following are examples on how to use the get command with simple filters:
+The following examples show how to use the get command with simple filters:

 ```bash
 # To get assets and filter the list to assets that have a specific title "test123"